It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 Over a period of 4 months (starting November 2024), I applied to 292 jobs in total, with:

 The other 11 were for remote global roles.
-All of these were tracked in an Excel sheet.
+All of these were tracked in Google Sheet.

 Experience